vpaeder/lvglpp/README.md

 # A C++ wrapper for LVGL

 This package contains a rather bushy wrapper for LVGL.
-This wasn't the original goal here, but I didn't want to write a GUI framework from scratch, and found LVGL rather nice.
+I originally needed to program a simple user interface, but I didn't want to write a GUI framework from scratch, and found LVGL rather nice.
 Only that it's written in C. So I started writing C++ classes for the part of the code I wanted to use, and then it got out of control.
 Now most of the library has some kind of wrapper class provided, although most of them haven't been tested yet (they compile).

 ## Structure